Storyboard Examples for AI Video Production

 Where does Lotix fit in a storyboard workflow?

-Lotix doesn’t replace the creative act of boarding a scene.
-It helps carry that plan into production by organizing projects, scenes, shots, references, generated takes, dailies, team roles, token billing, and governance workflows.
+Lotix does not replace the creative act of boarding a scene.
+It helps carry that plan into production by organizing projects, scenes, shots, references, generated takes, dailies, team roles, token billing, and governance workflows inside one shared production workspace for review.

 How many storyboard panels should an AI video scene have?

 Use as many panels as the scene needs to communicate coverage.
-A simple beat might need three shots: establish, action, reaction.
-A more complex sequence may need inserts, transitions, close-ups, and reference-matched action shots.
+A simple beat might need establish, action, and reaction panels.
+A longer sequence may need inserts, transitions, close-ups, and reference-matched action panels to protect continuity, pacing, review clarity, and approval.